Audiencias-Latinoamerica/Data-Hub/README.md

 # Instructions for Uploading Data to S3

 To facilitate data transfer, we have set up an S3 bucket where you can deposit your data into the appropriate folders.
+The security level of the data is high as the buckets are secure.
+To access the bucket, you will need an AWS access key and secret key.
 Below are the instructions and the data categories for uploading.

 ## Folder Structure